56quarters/avalonms/doc/api/albums.rst

 ^^^^^^^^^^^^^^^^^^^^

 ============= ============= ============= ============= ===============================================================
-Name          Required      Type          Mutiple?
+Name          Required?
+Type          Mutiple?
 Description
 ============= ============= ============= ============= ===============================================================
 ``query``     No            ``string``    No            Select only albums whose name contains ``query``.
 The match is
                                                         not case sensitive and unicode characters will be normalized if